moorejm/Getting-and-Cleaning-Data/README.md

 ```

 ####Final Steps
 After the tidy data set has been created, the final step is to apply the detailed column names to the data set and output the results.
-In order to prevent users from mistakenly writing the results to a table on their computer, the write.table() command has been commented out.
-To write the results to a .txt file, simply uncomment the final line.
+In order to prevent users from mistakenly writing the results to a text file on their computer, the write.table() command has been commented out.
+To write the results to a text file, simply uncomment the final line.

 ```
 colnames(clean_data2) <- add_features